STScI-MIRI/LRS-slit-simulations/README.md

 # LRS-slit-simulations
-simulated data for LRS slit
+Simulated data for LRS slit

-Contents of this repository
+### Contents of this repository
 This repository will be used to collect scripts to generate simulated data with MIRISim for LRS slit observations with MIRI.
 These data can be used for DMS or pipeline testing purposes.
 The following cases will be covered:

 LRS slit observations, point source, using the 2-point along-slit dither